apurva-1403/ShootOut/README.md

 ### Welcome to ShootOut!
-This is my first Game Development Project with HTML Canvas and vanilla JavaScript.
+This is my first Game Development Project with HTML Canvas and JavaScript.
 I tried to make it better with animations and sound effects.
 Hope you will find it engaging!

 ### Before you shoot remember